Covid-19 Guidelines09 Mar 2021

 We take great pride in maintaining the highest standards of cleanliness and hygiene.
 Given the effects of COVID-19, we have taken additional measures, developed with government guidance to make our cleaning and hygiene protocols even more rigorous.

-Upon re-opening, all staff will now undergo a lateral flow test weekly to check for asymptomatic infection.
+All staff undergo two lateral flow tests weekly to check for asymptomatic infection.

 Check in and check out

 We will check in one bedroom at a time to enable social distancing in the reception area.
 Sanitising stations are available throughout the hotel.
 The Library is a convenient place to wait to check in if there are several simultaneous arrivals.
-Our reception team may be wearing masks to minimise risk, although will remove masks when noticing guests with hearing difficulties.
+Our reception team may be wearing masks to minimise risk, although will remove masks when noticing guests with hearing difficulties and behind a screen.
 There is a glass protective screen installed at reception so you can liaise with our receptionists safely.
 We will no longer request a signature on arrival to reduce the use of having to use a pen.

-We encourage guests to take the stairs rather than the lift where practical and guests by law are permitted to use of face coverings in all public areas, such as the corridors and reception area and when walking in to the restaurant until seated.
+We encourage guests to take the stairs rather than the lift where practical and although not necessary by law, guests our encouraged to use face coverings in all public areas, such as the corridors and the reception area and when walking in to the restaurant until seated.
+Should you wish to wear a face covering, please do feel comfortable doing so.